james9909/nuggets-and-coffee/README.md

 - Jordan Yaqoob - Database management

 ## Setting up
-The `foursquare` and `geocoder` python libraries are required to run the application, which can be installed using pip.
+Install all required python libraries by running:

 `$ pip install -r requirements.txt`

 API keys must be placed in `utils/.keys`.
 Each key needs to be placed on a new line, following the format `KEY=VALUE`.
+No quotes are necessary

 Example:
 ```